DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > Any society that you build will have its limits.
 And outside the limits of any society the unruly and heroic tramps will wander, with their wild & virgin thoughts - they who cannot live without planning ever new and dreadful outbursts of rebellion!
 I shall be among them!

 > We are treating the symptoms, not the cause. we need to find the origin of what went wrong/is going wrong and improve/cure/understand it. to be better

+>grants skills related to alchemy, persuasion, manipulation, and religious practices.
+No matter the labels, no matter the definitions, you shall continue to further the goals of the Malefic Viper while grasping all the power you possibly can along the way.

 > Wherein Twilight learns, to her dismay,
 > the limits to which logic will carry unpopular arguments,